 The District territory can be roughly described as from the Palos Verdes Peninsula north along the coast to Malibu, then east along the Santa Monica Mountains and the Hollywood freeway to downtown Los Angeles.
 The boundary then heads south to Wilmington/ San Pedro, and back to the Peninsula.

-District Governor Ken’s moto for his term is “WE CARE – WE SERVE”
+District Governor Jay’s moto for his term is “HARMONY-INTEGRITY-PRIDE”

 Lions Club International

 The world’s largest service club association.
 Lions are men and women who volunteer their time to humanitarian causes.
 Founded in 1917, the association’s motto is “We Serve”.

 Lions Clubs International is dedicated to helping those less fortunate in their communities and around the world.
 Cutting across all national, racial and cultural boundaries, activities have included sight conservation and work with the visually impaired, youth programs including drug education and prevention and volunteer programs, diabetes detection and research and work for international cooperation and understanding.